Suliskongen

-Suliskongen is a mountain in the municipality of Fauske in Nordland, Norway.
+Suliskongen is a mountain in Fauske Municipality in Nordland county, Norway.
 The 1908 m tall mountain is part of the Sulitjelma massif and it is the second highest mountain in Northern Norway.
 It is located about 17 km east of the village of Sulitjelma and the peak of the mountain lies less than 900 m west of the border with Sweden.
 The Sulitjelma Glacier lies on the mountain.